moskalyk/uflo/README.md

 #### Why not use a mobile app?
 * Possible Soundscape generated from the audio server [scsynth](https://supercollider.github.io/) can be live manipulated via neurofeedback.
 * Building process / customization is important for community of hackers.
-* Virtual Machine - to run an OS like [Urbit](https://urbit.org/)
+* Can run a Virtual Machine - for something like [Urbit](https://urbit.org/)
 * Binuaural beats require seperate isolated control of left vs. right ear frequency.
 * Positive constraint of not being connected to telecommunications, limited to BLE.
-* ARM based has RISC-V open instruction set
-* Easy loading of WASM as linear-signal transforms (future).
+* Possible easy loading of WASM as linear-signal transforms (future).
-* Sounds are generated on device and saved as a text file.
-E.g. kilobytes vs. MB, a scale of 10x in storage reduction.
+* Sounds are generated on device from saved text file.
+E.g. kilobytes vs. megabytes per experience.

 #### Sounds like digital drugs?
 > “This Snow Crash thing--is it a virus, a drug, or a religion?”